dotnet/docs/docs/machine-learning/tutorials/taxi-fare.md

 ## Load and transform data

 We'll load the data using the `_textLoader` global variable with the `dataPath` parameter.
 It returns a
-<xref:Microsoft.Data.DataView>.
+<xref:Microsoft.Data.DataView.IDataView>.
 As the input and output of Transforms, a `DataView` is the fundamental data pipeline type, comparable to `IEnumerable` for `LINQ`.

 In ML.NET, data is similar to a SQL view.
 It is lazily evaluated, schematized, and heterogenous.
 The object is the first part of the pipeline, and loads the data.
 For this tutorial, it loads a dataset with taxi trip information useful to predict fares.
 This is used to create the model, and train it.